hazelcast/hazelcast-reference-manual/src/MultiMap.md

 `a -> [2, 1]`

+Hazelcast MultiMap uses `EntryListener` to listen to events which occur when entries are added to, updated in or removed from the MultiMap.
+Please refer to the [Listening for MultiMap Events section](#listening-for-multimap-events) for information on how to create an entry listener class and register it.

 ### Configuring MultiMap

 When using MultiMap, the collection type of the values can be either **Set** or **List**.
 You configure the collection type with the `valueCollectionType` parameter.
 If you choose `Set`, duplicate and null values are not allowed in your collection and ordering is irrelevant.
 If you choose `List`, ordering is relevant and your collection can include duplicate and null values.